-If you're like our clients, you may have been advised to take the optimal director’s salary of less than £8,632 a year from your company.
+If you're like our clients, you may have been advised to take the optimal director’s salary of less than a certain amount per year from your company.

-- Salaries are a tax-deductable expense: the company saves corporation tax at 19% on gross salary costs.
+- Salaries are a tax-deductible expense: the company saves corporation tax at 19% on gross salary costs.

-- For the remainder of your living expenses you take a director’s dividend from the company.
+- You take a director’s dividend from the company for the remainder of your living expenses.
 National Insurance doesn’t have to be paid on dividends.

-- The remainder of the company’s net earnings are left in the company, as "retained profit".
+- The remainder of the company’s net earnings is left as "retained profit".
 You don’t pay dividend tax on dividends that aren’t paid out.

 All well and good for tax minimisation.